sohenze/Portfolio-Page/README.md

 # Enze's Portfolio Page

 This is a personal portfolio project I started in December 2022.
 It is my first exposure to React.js and I am using this as a platform to learn React.
+It is still a work in progress.
 The page can be accessed here https://sohenze.vercel.app/.

 ## Folders